February 12, 2019

 But before we delve into how to engage the core, it’s important to define the core.
 Because, no, it’s not just abs — whether they’re visible or not.

 The core is your abs and back muscles working together to stabilize your torso during movement, Popsugar explains.
 It helps transfer power from your lower body to your upper body and back again.

 While that sounds pretty straightforward, what’s going on inside your body is rather complex.

 You have four layers of abdominal muscles, and the deepest layer, the transversus abdominis (TVA) wraps around your waist like a cummerbund.
 Or you can think of it like a muscular corset connecting the ribcage to the pelvis.
 On top of the TVA, you have your internal and external obliques, which criss-cross your torso, kind of making an X; these muscles also help with twisting.
 The final layer is your rectus abdominis, aka the six-pack muscle, which helps bend your upper body forward, also known as flexing your spine.

 Weightlifting is a good example of when keeping the abdominals contracted is of paramount importance.
 Performing heavy lifts can wreak havoc on your back if your abs are not contracted, Livestrong explains.
 Conversely, runners should keep their abs contracted during a sprint to help prevent compression in the lower back from all the impact, Livestrong adds.

 In this position, focus on keeping the torso still as you pull your abs to your spine as you exhale.
 Keep your abs pulled away from the floor and keep breathing.
 This is the sensation you want to take into almost all exercises.
-Practice this sensation in a plank, then try a Bird Dog, which forces your abs to stabilize against the weight of the arm and leg moving away from the center of your body, Popsugar recommends.